IBM/SalesEnablement-L3-Guidance/docs/git-setup/03 Configure GitHub Pages.md

-**If you are just going to be updating a existing L3, you don't need to do the following steps.**
+!!!
+Warning

+    **These steps only need to be completed if you are creating a new L3 and working with a brand new repository.
+If you are modifying an existing L3 or playing with the test repository, you will not need to do these steps.**

 You need to configure GitHub Pages to work with MkDocs.
 In theory, you should follow good source code repository practices and use at least a development and main branches, use pull requests, and properly review changes.
 Refer to the GitHub documentation for more information.